What Do Ophthalmic Medical Technician Do?

 - Measure visual acuity, including near, distance, pinhole, or dynamic visual acuity, using appropriate tests.

-Below is a list of the skills most Ophthalmic Medical Technicians say are important on the job.
+These are the skills Ophthalmic Medical Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.